Get E-Book

 dispatch(msg[1], msg.subarray(2));

 For binary messages, reserve fields intentionally.
-A spare flag byte or reserved integer gives later versions room to evolve without changing the whole datagram shape.
+A spare flag byte or reserved integer gives later versions room to evolve without changing the whole datagram layout.
 The receiver can require reserved fields to be zero today and reject messages that set them early.
-That keeps accidental future traffic from being parsed as current traffic, especially during rolling deploys where old and new processes share a port for a while.
+That helps during rolling deploys where old and new processes may share a port for a while.

 The Path Through Node and libuv

-dgram.createSocket('udp4') creates a JavaScript dgram.Socket, sets up EventEmitter state, records the family, and prepares native binding state.
-Node's internal names shift across releases, but in v24 the shape is stable enough to reason about: JavaScript calls into Node's native UDP binding, which uses libuv's UDP handle type to talk to the operating system socket API.
+dgram.createSocket('udp4') creates a JavaScript dgram.Socket, sets up EventEmitter state, records the address family, and prepares native binding state.
+JavaScript calls into Node's UDP binding.
+Node uses libuv's UDP handle type to talk to the operating system socket API.

-The libuv handle is the event-loop-facing object.
+libuv is the event-loop layer here.
 For UDP, libuv exposes uv_udp_t for socket state and uv_udp_send_t for individual send requests.
-Node does not ask V8 to receive packets.
-V8 runs the JavaScript callback after Node has already crossed native code, libuv, and kernel readiness.
+V8 does not receive packets directly.
+V8 runs your JavaScript callback after Node has already gone through native code, libuv, and the kernel.

 dgram.Socket.bind()